 Richard Walka, senior vice president of Dvirka and Bartilucci Consulting Engineers said, "With the overall goal of providing incentives for the regulated community to go 'beyond compliance', the policy's 'New Owners' provision creates the opportunity to address environmental compliance as an integral component of a typical business acquisition or merger transaction - a benefit for the business community, as well as the environment in New York State.
 I applaud the Commissioner's forward thinking!"

 "This policy will help farmers remain strong stewards of the environment.
 In its proactive approach, DEC is offering rewards for auditing, pollution prevention and the voluntary reporting of violations that will encourage even greater participation and responsibility among all businesses," said Dean Norton, president of New York Farm Bureau.
 "New York Farm Bureau commends the Governor and DEC for putting their trust in farms of all sizes to continue to maintain and go beyond environmental compliance."

 The Environmental Audit Incentive Policy was developed by DEC with input from stakeholders representing environmental and environmental justice organizations, the business community, local government, farmers, academia and other state agencies.
 DEC held meetings with stakeholders in 2012 and drafted the policy, subject to a 60-day public comment period, in early 2013.
-See a copy of the policy.
+See the Environmental Audit Incentive Policy on DEC's website.